uchicago-cs/cmsc22000/website/content/labs/lab6.md

         - make tests
         - tests/test-libgeometry

+Save this as a `.travis.yml` file in the root of your repository; commit it, but don't push it just yet.

 By default, a Travis CI file will specify a single job that is run whenever we push any code to our repository (later on we'll see how to specify multiple jobs).
+In this file, we specify some options that will affect how the job is run:

+- `os: linux` specifies that the job should be run on a Linux environment.
+- `dist: xenial` specifies that it will specifically be run on an Ubuntu 16.04 ("Xenial") environment
+- `language: c` specifies that we are building a C project, so Travis knows to use an environment that includes a C compiler.

-This job is divided into several *phases* that happen in sequence; Travis CI only supports a specific set of phases, and in this example we are only specifying what happens in four of them: `before_install`, `install`, `before_script`, and `script` (the `language` option is just a global option that tells Travis this is a C project, which will ensure that Travis builds our code in an environment with a C compiler)
+The remaining options specify the *phases* of the job.
+A job is divided several *phases* that happen in sequence; Travis CI only supports a specific set of phases, and in this example we are only specifying what happens in four of them: `before_install`, `install`, `before_script`, and `script`.

 Here is what is happening in each of the phases: